Azure-Samples/resource-inventory-gateway/README.md

 ### Security

 This solution provide read access to your control plane, it uses a **Managed Identity** for secure and seamless authentication with `Azure Resource Manager` and `Azure Cost Management` APIs.
 The Managed Identity is assigned the `Reader` role on the entire subscription, management group or tenant.
-The deployment script will create a User-Assigned Managed Identity and assign it to the Function App on the same subscription, additional subscriptions or management groups can be added to the Managed Identity.
+The deployment script will create a User-Assigned Managed Identity and assign it to the Function on the same subscription, additional subscriptions or management groups can be added to the Managed Identity.

 Function - the function is secured with a key, a `key` and the `host` are values you will need to update in the workbook.